bissuas/studentCRUD/readme.md

 Hoping to add following features
-1. Add Teached Management System with CRUD functionalites
+1. Add Teacher Management System with CRUD functionalites
 2. Add logout  button
 3. Make changes in the design